mubashrazulphickar007-cpu/Knowledge-Graphs-from-the-NIH-ChestX-ray14-/README.md

 ## 🎓 Context

-Developed as a Bioinformatics final-term project during the MS in Data Science program at the Institute of Management Sciences (IMSciences), Peshawar.
+Developed as part of my MS in Data Science at the Institute of Management Sciences (IMSciences), Peshawar.
 ## 📄 License

 This project is released under the [MIT License](LICENSE).